Minding & Bridging the Gaps

 Decompresses the spine,

-with particular emphasis on the pelvis and the heart
+with particular emphasis on the pelvis and the region behind the heart

 • Eases discomforts caused by excess tension